cfoust/cy/docs/src/quick-start.md

 ## 2. Using the viewport

 When you first connect, `cy` creates a new **pane** and attaches to it.
-By default, it runs your user's default shell.

-If your terminal is wider than 80 columns, you'll notice that the pane does not occupy the full width of the screen; `cy` centers the pane and fills the rest of the horizontal space with a patterned background.
+By default, it runs your default shell. `cy` centers the pane and fills the rest of the horizontal space with a patterned background. `cy` refers to the state of your screen as the **viewport**.

 {{story png placeholder}}

-`cy` refers to this as **the viewport**.

 All actions in `cy`, such as creating panes and switching between them, are triggered by sequences of keys.